ngraveio/Research/papers/nbcr-2024-001-unique-asset-id.md

 ### UAI format

-The UAI format is based on following URL:
+The UAI format is based on the following URL:

  **`uai://curve.type[.subtype1.subtype2]:tokenid[.subtype1.subtype2]/purpose/coin_type/account/change/address_index`**

 This format uses the reverse DNS notation because it groups closely related coins when sorting them lexically.

-Using an URL format presents several benefits.
+Using a URL format presents several benefits.
-1. URL parsers exist in standard libraries in all languages.
+1. URL parsers exist in the standard libraries of many languages.
 2. The format is human readable.

 ### UAI composition